backstage/backstage/docs/backend-system/building-backends/08-migrating.md

 #### Open API

-`InternalOpenApiDocumentationProvider` have not yet been migrated to the new backend system.
+`InternalOpenApiDocumentationProvider` has not yet been migrated to the new backend system.
 See [Other Catalog Extensions](#other-catalog-extensions) for how to use this in the new backend system.

 #### Bitbucket